January 31st

 Commentary:

 In our day-to-day lives, we see the weak being bullied, being sidelined, being left behind.
-It is not just people who leave behind the weak.
+It is not just people who leave the weak behind.
 Even destiny has a low priority for the weak, says this verse.
-At the sacrificial altar no one would dare bring a tiger, an elephant or even a horse for that matter.
+At the sacrificial altar, no one would dare bring a tiger, an elephant, or even a horse, for that matter.
 A little helpless young one of a goat (kid) is the one slaughtered at the balipīṭha (sacrificial altar).
-The reason being: it doesn't protest much.
-No one even tries bringing a tiger to the altar, as they know pretty well that they will be the ones actually becoming oblation!
+The reason is, it doesn't protest much.
+No one will even consider bringing a tiger to the altar, as they know pretty well that they will become oblation instead!

 Let's dare to think, let's dare to act - with our hearts and minds in their right places!